Smooth Gowdy symmetric generalized Taub-NUT solutions: The class of smooth Gowdy symmetric generalized Taub-NUT solutions

+It is interesting to note that for the Gowdy case with spatial $\mathbb{T}^3$-topology, the asymptotic data have to satisfy an integral constraint.
+Such a constraint must be imposed in order to guarantee that the function $M$ in the metric, as a solution of the field equations, is consistent with the periodic topology.
+Here, it is rather the smoothness condition \Eqref{eq:boundarycondM2} for $M$ at the ``poles'' of the three-sphere which gives rise to the non-integral constraint \Eqref{eq:dataconditions}.

-\item We shall now show that none of the solutions of \Theoremref{th:existence} are polarized.
-Recall from \Sectionref{sec:reparametrization} that a smooth Gowdy symmetric spacetime is polarized if $Q$ vanishes with respect to the $(\lambda_1,\lambda_2)$-parametrization of the symmetry orbits. \Eqref{eq:transformationQ} yields that the spacetime is polarized if and only if $1-(1-Q^2)\ee^{2L}\equiv 0$ with respect to the $(\rho_1,\rho_2)$-parametrization.
-However, for our solutions, $Q$ is bounded in a neighborhood of $t=0$ and $\ee^{2L}$ is $O(t^4)$ for every $\theta$, which is therefore a contradiction. \item We compute the uniform limit of the quantity $N$ (defined in \Eqref{eq:ansatzforN}) at $t=0$, From that it is easy to determine that value of the constant $\kappa$ (defined in \Eqref{eq:extensionthroughCH}) which allows the solution to be extended through $t=0$:
+We also point out that that none of the solutions of \Theoremref{th:existence} is polarized.
+Recall from \Sectionref{sec:reparametrization} that a smooth Gowdy symmetric spacetime is polarized if and only if $Q$ vanishes with respect to the $(\lambda_1,\lambda_2)$-parametrization of the symmetry orbits and hence if $1-(1-Q^2)\ee^{2L}\equiv 0$ with respect to the $(\rho_1,\rho_2)$-parametrization according to \Eqref{eq:transformationQ}.
+However, for our solutions, $Q$ is bounded in a neighborhood of $t=0$ and $\ee^{2L}$ is $O(t^4)$; from this we find that $1-(1-Q^2)\ee^{2L}=1+O(t^4)$.